Kohei Saito: Work

 His 2020 published volume Capital in the Anthropocene became an unexpected bestseller in Japan, selling over 250,000 copies by May 2021, sales of which rose to more than 500,000 by mid-2022.
 In February 2023, Saito published Marx in the Anthropocene: Towards the Idea of Degrowth Communism, and the English translation of his "degrowth manifesto" was published in 2024.

 Awards

-In 2018, Saito won the Deutscher Memorial Prize for Marxist Research named after Isaac Deutscher, as first Japanese and youngest person to receive the award.
+In 2018, Saito won the Deutscher Memorial Prize for Marxist Research named after Isaac Deutscher, as the first Japanese and youngest person to receive the award.
 In 2020, he was awarded the JSPS Prize by the Japan Society for the Promotion of Science for his book Capital in the Anthropocene.